-(1) A person or entity shall be deemed to have acted in bad faith if the person or entity knew or should have known that the elder or dependent adult had the right to have the property transferred or made readily available to the elder or dependent adult or to his or her representative.
-(2) For purposes of this section, a person or entity should have known of a right specified in paragraph (1) if, on the basis of the information received by the person or entity or the person or entity's authorized third party, or both, it is obvious to a reasonable person that the elder or dependent adult has a right specified in paragraph (1). (c) For purposes of this section, "representative" means a person or entity that is either of the following: (1) A conservator, trustee, or other representative of the estate of an elder or (2) An attorney-in-fact of an elder or dependent adult who acts within the authority of the power of attorney. • Welfare a state, 6 Institutions Code section 15610.27 provides: "'Elder' means any person residing in this ears of age or older." • Welfare a Institutions Code section 15610.23 provides: (a) "Dependent adult" means any person between the ages of 18 and 64 years who resides in this state and who has physical or mental limitations that restrict his or her ability to carry out normal activities or to protect his or her rights, including, but not limited to, persons who have physical or developmental disabilities, or whose physical or mental abilities have diminished because of age. (b) "Dependent adult" includes any person between the ages of 18 and 64 years who is admitted as an inpatient to a 24 hour health facility, as defined in Sections 1250, 1250.2, and 1250.3 of the Health and Safety Code.

-- "The purpose of the [Elder Abuse Act] is essentially to protect a particularly vulnerable portion of the population from gross mistreatment in the form of abuse and custodial neglect."
+- A person or entity shall be deemed to have acted in bad faith if the personor entity knew or should have known that the elder or dependent adult hadthe right to have the property transferred or made readily available to the elder or dependent adult or to his or her representative.
+For purposes of this section, a person or entity should have known of a right specified in paragraph (1) if, on the basis of the information received by the person or entity or the person or entity's authorized third party, or both, it is obvious to a reasonable person that the elder or dependent adult has a right specified in paragraph (1). (c) For purposes of this section, "representative" means a person or entity that is either of the following: (1) A conservator, trustee, or other representative of the estate of an elder or dependent adult.
+An attorney-in-fact of an elder or dependent adult who acts within the authority of the power of attorney. •Welfare and Institutions Code section 15610.27 provides: "'Elder' means any person residing in this state, 65 years of age or older." •Welfare and Institutions Code section 15610.23 provides: (a) "Dependent adult" means any person between the ages of 18 and 64 years who resides in this state and who has physical or mental limitations that restrict his or her ability to carry out normal activities or to protect his or her rights, including, but not limited to, persons who have physical or developmental disabilities, or whose physical or mental abilities have diminished because of age.
+"Dependent adult" includes any person between the ages of 18 and 64 years who is admitted as an inpatient to a 24 hour health facility, as defined in Sections 1250, 1250.2, and 1250.3 of the Health and Safety Code.
+"The purpose of the [Elder Abuse Act] is essentially to protect a particularly vulnerable portion of the - "The purpose of the [Elder Abuse Act] is essentially to protect a particularly vulnerable portion of the population from gross mistreatment in the form of abuse and custodial neglect."
 (Delaney v.
 Baker (1999) 20 Cal.4th 23, 33 [82 Cal.Rptr.2d 610, 971 P.2d 986].) - "In order to obtain the remedies available in section 15657, a plaintiff must demonstrate by clear and convincing evidence that defendant is guilty of something more than negligence; he or she must show reckless, oppressive, fraudulent, or malicious conduct.
 The latter three categories involve 'intentional,' 'willful,' or 'conscious' wrongdoing of a 'despicable' or 'injurious' nature.
 'Recklessness' refers to a subjective state of culpability greater than simple negligence, which has been described as a 'deliberate disregard' of the 'high degree of probability' that an injury will occur.

-Recklessness, unlike negligence, involves more than 'inadvertence, incompetence, unskillfulness, or a failure to take precautions' but rather rises to the level of a 'conscious choice of a course of action ... with knowledge of the serious danger to others involved in it.' " (Delaney, supra, 20 Cal.4th at pp. 31-32, internal citations omitted.)
+Recklessness, unlike negligence, involves more than 'inadvertence, incompetence, unskillfulness, or a failure to take precautions' but rather rises to the level of a 'conscious choice of a course of action ... with knowledge of the serious danger to others involved in it.' "(Delaney, supra, 20 Cal.4th at pp. 31-32, internal citations omitted.)